Bristol Drug Bust Locks Prime-Age Felons Out of Work

 Ashanti Rhan Henry Sentenced to 30 Years Imprisonment

-ABINGDON, VIRGINIA-- United States Attorney Timothy J. Heaphy announced today that 11 members of a crack cocaine distribution conspiracy have been sentenced to prison in the United States District Court for the Western District of Virginia in Abingdon.
+Abingdon, VA - United States Attorney Timothy J. Heaphy announced that 11 members of a crack cocaine distribution conspiracy operating in the Bristol, VA/TN region were sentenced to prison in the United States District Court for the Western District of Virginia in Abingdon.

-On September 10, 2013, Ashanti Rhan Henry, 36, Knxoville, Tenn., was sentenced thirty years imprisonment following his earlier plea of guilty to one count of conspiracy to distribute 280 grams or more of cocaine base.
+On September 10, 2013, Ashanti Rhan Henry, 36, of Knoxville, Tenn., was sentenced to thirty years imprisonment following his earlier plea of guilty to one count of conspiracy to distribute 280 grams or more of cocaine base.

 Ten members of the conspiracy have also previously been sentenced to terms of imprisonment: